-Sidewalks are minimally 10' wide.
+Sidewalks are proposed for 7' wide along Coronado Drive, to match existing adjacent and 10 foot wide on 5th Street.
 Landscaping shall be designed per code and shall be submitted for approval at DRC application.

 I. Street Furniture and Bicycle Racks